See a paw print sticker on a mailbox? Why you shouldn’t remove it

 The Paw Program which has been instituted in several cities across the U.S. since it was rolled out in 2020, uses a color-coded system to inform carriers who may not be familiar with the route which houses have dogs.
 A yellow paw sticker means that there is a dog living nearby, while an orange indicates that there is a dog living at that home.

-“We do send out little cards, which tells them that we would like to place a little sticker on their mailbox,” Lakewood, Ohio Post Office manager Tracy Carter told Nexstar’s WJW.
+“We do send out little cards, which tells them that we would like to place a little sticker on their mailbox,” Lakewood, Ohio Post Office manager Tracy Carter.

 The Paw Program is going into effect not just in Lakewood but across the greater Cleveland area.